 Fun toddler activities

-September is almost upon us which means it’s Apple season, and what better way to celebrate than to have an Apple themed Tot School week!
-This week I’ve rounded up some of the best fine and gross motor skills activities and crafts I could find.
-And as usual I’ve thrown in some links to Apple themed printables, books yummy snacks so you have everything you need for an Apple Tot School for your toddler or preschooler.
+The circus is coming to town this week with some wonderful ideas to help you create a Circus themed Tot School for your child.
+I’ve rounded up some of the best fine and gross motor skills activities and crafts I could find.
+And as usual I’ve thrown in some links to Circus themed printables, books and yummy snacks so you have everything you need for a Circus Tot School for your toddler or preschooler.

 Autumn has so many things going for it, beautiful leaves on the trees, apple pies and pumpkin recipes.
 But the thing I hate most about Autumn is the cold germs.
 I don’t know whether it’s the change in the weather but this is the time of year that we all start to develop the coughs and sneezes.
 So I’ve been on the search for helpful hints for keeping cold germs away, and I’m sharing them here so you can do the same for your family!